A Lesson to Learn: BuzzFeed Inc. (BZFD)

 Sponsored

-The average price from analysts is $2.17, which is $0.85 above the current price.
-BZFD currently public float of 68.98M and currently shorts hold a 0.77% ratio of that float.
-Today, the average trading volume of BZFD was 135.88K shares.
+BZFD currently public float of 68.98M and currently shorts hold a 0.67% ratio of that float.
+Today, the average trading volume of BZFD was 3.43M shares.

 BZFD’s Market Performance

-BZFD stocks went down by -2.67% for the week, with a monthly jump of 24.90% and a quarterly performance of -53.18%, while its annual performance rate touched -77.10%.
-The volatility ratio for the week stands at 7.65% while the volatility levels for the past 30 days are set at 10.67% for BuzzFeed Inc. The simple moving average for the period of the last 20 days is 47.71% for BZFD stocks with a simple moving average of -37.61% for the last 200 days.
+BZFD stocks went up by 309.74% for the week, with a monthly jump of 449.72% and a quarterly performance of 110.33%, while its annual performance rate touched 3.75%.
+The volatility ratio for the week stands at 47.34% while the volatility levels for the past 30 days are set at 19.56% for BuzzFeed Inc. The simple moving average for the period of the last 20 days is 301.89% for BZFD stocks with a simple moving average of 84.17% for the last 200 days.

 Analysts’ Opinion of BZFD